 Q: How old must I be to retire and continue to receive EMPLOYER contribution to the cost of benefits?

 A: You must be at least 55 years of age or 50 years of age with 30 years of service.
 (Article 17.2.1)

 Q: Can I receive a bonus if I notify BUSD early of my decision to retire?

 A: Yes.
 If you notify BUSD of your decision to retire by February 7 you will receive a $1,000 early notification bonus.
 You should use the BUSD Separation form and you should send the form to Glendaly Gascot-Rios, Director of Personnel using email.
 We recommend cc’ing BFT on this email.

 Q: How can I get information about my STRS retirement income?

 A: STRS specialists are available to answer your questions and help you plan for your retirement.
 Urgent questions can be directed to a telephone counselor at 1-800-228-5453.
 You can make an appointment with an STRS counselor for help with long term planning by calling the Santa Clara STRS office.

-Q: Will I get paid for July and August if I retire in June?
+Q: Will I get paid over the summer if I retire in June?

 A: If you do not want to work during summer school the best date for you to use to indicate your date of retirement is the last day of school.
-With this date you will receive your regular checks from BUSD for July and August.
-If you want to work during summer school you should contact Brent Daniels in the BUSD Human Resources office via email for further information.
+With this date you will receive your regular checks from BUSD for July.
+If you want to work during summer school you should contact Glendaly Gascot-Rios in the BUSD Human Resources office via email for further information.